Originate/exosphere/tutorial/part_2/part_2a/05_communication.md

         <li>
           The user browses to our homepage.
           To display that page,
-          her browser makes an HTML request for it.
+          her browser makes an HTTP request for HTML page content.
           <br>&nbsp;
         </li>
         <li>